Albert Ehlman

-Albert Charles Ehlman (November 10, 1876 – 1930) was a lawyer, schoolteacher and professor from Milwaukee, Wisconsin, USA, who served one term as a Socialist member of the Wisconsin State Assembly.
+Albert Charles Ehlman (November 10, 1876 – 1930) was a lawyer, schoolteacher and professor from Milwaukee, Wisconsin, United States, who served one term as a Socialist member of the Wisconsin State Assembly.

 Background

 Ehlman was born in Milwaukee on November 10, 1876, the son of William A. and Frances Graham Ehlman.
 He was educated in Milwaukee public schools (his father was a teacher and then superintendent of music for the Milwaukee Public Schools).
 He attended what was then known as the University of Wisconsin (while in college he was leader of the Glee and Mandolin Clubs and the University Band, and was an instructor in the School of Music), studied law, and in 1898 passed the state bar examination.
 He taught in several high schools of Wisconsin, and at Western Kentucky State Normal School at Bowling Green, Kentucky.
 He practiced law briefly in Chicago, but in 1903 he returned to Milwaukee to open a law office.